-The best 11x17 printer with a supertank system we've tested is the Epson EcoTank ET-15000.
-This all-in-one unit feels very well built and offers easy access to the ink tanks for refilling.
-It also has a removable power cord, which is easily replaced if it becomes damaged.
+The best 11x17 supertank printer we've tested is the Epson EcoTank ET-15000.
+This all-in-one unit feels very well-built and offers easy access to the ink tanks for refilling.
+It also has a removable power cord, easily replaceable if it becomes damaged.
 Its scanning features include a flatbed scanner, an automatic document feeder, and built-in fax.

 Unfortunately, you can’t automatically print double-sided tabloid sheets, so you’ll have to flip over the pages when prompted.
 The automatic document feeder doesn’t support duplex scanning, and tabloid-sized sheets don’t fit.
 Also, photos have a flat tone, look grainy, and are very slow to print, but the quality is decent enough for casual printing.
 With that said, it’s a great choice if you’re looking for a tabloid-format printer with an exceptionally low cost-per-print.